bogdan-szabo-sociomantic/ocean-1/README.rst

   These modules are completely removed being deprecated for many ocean releases now.
   You should have stopped using them long time ago.

+``ocean.sys.GetIfAddrs.getAddressForInterface``
+  This method is deprecated in favour of ``getAddrsForInterface`` which allows to specify the IP family and it returns all addresses in the family for the interface.

 New Features
 ^^^^^^^^^^^^